rwhstudios/popup/README.md

 # popup
-Newsletter popup tha goes away "forever".
+Newsletter popup that goes away "forever".<br>
-Once the users clears their cache, the popup will be enabled.
+Once the users clears their cache, the popup will be enabled.<br>
 The only reason for this is to not annoy users as much - users hate popups!